NiklasSabel/data_integration_using_deep_learning/README.rst

 Credits
 #######

-The project started in October 2021 as a team project at the University of Mannheim.
+The project started in October 2021 as a team project at the University of Mannheim and ended in March 2022.
 The project team consists of:

 * `Cheng Chen <https://github.com/chengc823>`__
 * `Jennifer Hahn <https://github.com/JenniferHahn>`__